 Our practice is located outside of the Perth CBD and because of this our hourly rates are 20% lower than the standard rates charged by most Perth law firms.
 Our rates are extremely competitive compared to the rates charged by other commercial law firms.

 It is interesting that in America criminal charges have been laid against ex-employees who steal confidential information from their employer to use for a personal or business advantage.

-While Aherns Lawyers have been involved in many cases where civil action has been taken by employers against ex-employees, there have not been any cases in Australia, unlike in the United States, where criminal charges have been laid against an employee.
+While Aherns Lawyers, who's rates are generally 20% lower than most law firms, have been involved in many cases where civil action has been taken by employers against ex-employees, there have not been any cases in Australia, unlike in the United States, where criminal charges have been laid against an employee.